 The first view is a daily acquisition cohort.

 As an example of how to read this, you can see in the above the users that came in on

 3/29/2015, in total, generated $85.71 90-days after the install date.

 This analysis can show any metric for a date range where all metrics analyze only the users that were acquired on a specific date.

 The average daily cohort analysis spans a date range of acquisition dates.
-Using any x-day metric, each acquisition date in the date range contains 0 through x day values for each acquisition cohort.
-The below shows you the average x-day retention for an app across all acquisition date values in the date range.
+Using any x-day metric, each acquisition date in the date range contains 0 through 90 day values for each acquisition cohort.
+The following shows you the average x-day retention for an app across all acquisition date values in the date range.